Recently updated on November 10th, 2020

 Add a zing to your Diwali celebrations with these edible chocolate Diyas.
+The most delicious part of this recipe is its filling which takes its looks as well as taste to an altogether different level.

 My day is made when my son Siddharth gets overjoyed seeing these Diyas.
 Being a chocolate fan, he, of course, likes to gobble these but at the same time doesn’t forget to compliment me that these look so real.